 “When our finance manager left the organisation, we needed to find a new solution.
-We explored a number of different options and when we met the team at Accounting For Good we knew they understood what we needed.
+We explored a number of different options and when we met the team at True Accounting we knew they understood what we needed.
 Engaging their services has been the best decision!”

-We talked with Gloria Larman, the CEO of Women’s Justice Network (WJN), about their partnership with Accounting For Good and the benefits they have experienced since engaging the services of our not for profit accounting specialists.
+We talked with Gloria Larman, the CEO of Women’s Justice Network (WJN), about their partnership with True Accounting and the benefits they have experienced since engaging the services of our not for profit accounting specialists.

 Supporting women at risk